nds-org/ndslabs-nrpe/README.md

 kubectl create -f nagios-nrpe.yaml
 ```

+NOTE: This will start a DaemonSet for the NRPE container, which will run a copy on each node in the cluster.

 # Via Docker
 ```bash
 docker run --privileged -v /:/mnt/ROOT --rm --name nrpe -p 5666:5666 ndslabs/nagios-nrpe